CloudLabsAI-Azure/Build-Custom-Knowledge-RAG-App-With-Azure-AI-Foundry/Instructions/Labs/Set- Up- Azure-AI-Foundry SDK and-Provision-Resources.md

 ### Task 1: Create a project

-In this task, you will create a new project in Azure AI Foundry, configure the required resources.
+In this task, you will create a new project in Azure AI Foundry, and configure the required resources.

-1. Navigate to the Home page of **Azure AI Foundry** by right-clicking on [Azure AI Foundry](https://ai.azure.com), selecting **Copy link**, and pasting it into your browser.
+1. Navigate to the home page of **Azure AI Foundry** by right-clicking on [Azure AI Foundry](https://ai.azure.com), selecting the **Copy link** option, and pasting it into your browser.

 1. Click on **Sign in**.